How to Use Memory Tricks to Memorize Math Formulas?

 Using mnemonics and learning why and how a formula came are fantastic memory tricks.
 In addition to these, consider diversifying the media you use in learning.

 Instead of just textbooks and online forums, consider incorporating flash cards.
 This is an excellent way to bring your friends and family in on the action, as they can use the cards to help you learn.
-You could also write out the formulas on a large piece of paper of cardboard and paste them all around your room.
+You could also write out the formulas on a large piece of paper or cardboard and paste them all around your room.
 Whether you’re in learning mode or not, daily exposure to them will boost your retention rate.

 You could also utilize visual-audio learning.
-Go on YouTube or other related video resources online and find videos that explain the concept of these formulas visually.
+Go to YouTube or other related video resources online and find videos that explain the concept of these formulas visually.
 Visual learning is really more effective for most people than any other form of learning.
 Also, simply reciting these formulas out loud to yourself can help too.

 Final Words